Table of Contents

 Tugra Store

-Tugra is a grocery supermarket that replaced the city’s former Carrefour locations.
+Tugra is a local grocery supermarket chain that took over some of the city’s former Carrefour locations..
 There is a wide range of things available at reasonable costs, with regular reductions.

 Tugra’s Edirne store is open daily from 8:00 a.m. to 22:00 p.m.